marckul/test/README.md

 A line I wrote on my local computer
 A line I wrote on my local computer
 A line I wrote on my local computer
-A line I wrote on my local computer
+A line I wrote on my local computer <br>
 Linia wpisana do README za pomoca git bash